royaltronics/royal-php-rasp/README.md

 - Build tools (make, gcc).
 - `phpize` (should come with PHP development tools).

+## Features

+- Intercept, block, and log malicious PHP functions.
+- Written for PHP 8.3, should work on all versions?
+- Robust command black-list by checking args.
+- File caller is hashed within each log entry.
+- Front end log viewer

 ## Building and Compiling

 1. Unzip the source code to a directory, e.g., `/path/to/my_rasp`.